Richa-Vasavi/bit-architects_cs683_cp/README.md

 If no arguments are passed then both Qualcomm and SPEC will be downloaded.

-To manually deploy the traces create the corresponding directories in traces:
+Alternatively, to manually deploy the traces create the corresponding directories in traces:

 	mkdir -p ./traces/qualcomm_srv
  	mkdir -p ./traces/spec